My Experience Living With Pancreatitis

 - Alcohol doesn't affect the gallbladder but will cause major pain with pancreatitis.

-Symptoms I Have Experienced
+Symptoms That I Experienced

 The "You're Gonna Die" Chat

 We had our little discussion about "preparing for the worst."
 He told me I had been having acute pancreatitis attacks and that I'd probably continue to have chronic problems.
-He went on to say that within 10 years I'd be looking at a pancreatic transplant because my pancreas would cease to function; I wouldn't be able to eat and that the success of pancreatic transplants at that time wasn't the best.
-I think he was trying tell me that within 10 years I might be dead.
+He went on to say that within 10 years I'd be looking at a pancreatic transplant because my pancreas would cease to function; that I wouldn't be able to eat and that the success of pancreatic transplants at the time wasn't the best.
+I think he was trying to tell me that within 10 years I might be dead.

 Cool!
 Things were looking up!
 I had pills that would slow down my gut, pills for nausea, and pills that actually took the pain away without the chance of becoming addicted to opiates like morphine.
 Now it was time to learn how to heal and beat the 10 year time period.